washreve/hyp3-metadata-templates/S1TBX/RTC/README_RTC_S1TBX.txt

 The source of the DEM for this particular product is [DEM], which has a native resolution of [RESA] arc seconds (about [RESM] meters).

-*Refer to the -dem.tif.xml file for additional information about the specific DEM included with this product, including use and citation requirements.*
+*Refer to the _dem.tif.xml file for additional information about the specific DEM included with this product, including use and citation requirements.*

 __Summary of the DEMs used by ASF for RTC Processing__